michaeljh619/Hart-Tools/README.txt

 =======
 Commits
 =======
+01/16/16:
+- This is a halfway finished commit!
+This commit should not be pulled; refer to the next commit for the completed one.

 12/20/15:
 - Modified SpriteHandler to allow for multi-threaded updates.
 Bench testing results show that multi-threading is slower than normal updates.
 Commented out multi-threaded code.
 - Modified SpriteHandler and SpritePair to use adjacency lists as structure for collisions.
 No longer using collision modes.